adobe/athena/README.md

 # Athena

-A Testing Engine for APIs
+A Performance and Functional Testing Engine for APIs with a major afinity for mesh architectures

 ## Table of contents